Featured product

 How rheumatoid factor makes ELISA results inaccurate

-In a sandwich ELISA, matched antibody pairs are used for the capture and detection of soluble analytes.
+Sandwich ELISAs use antibody pairs for the capture and detection of soluble analytes.
 When the analyte is present in the sample, a positive signal is measured (Fig. 1A).
 However, interfering factors in serum and plasma, such as rheumatoid factor (RF) and heterophilic antibodies, can crosslink the assay antibodies, which causes false-positive signals and inaccurate analyte quantification (Gehin et al. 2021) (Fig 1B).
 Cross-linking makes it impossible to distinguish between specific and non-specific signals and, ultimately, renders the results unreliable.
 Extra sample pre-treatment steps, for example, antibody removal by PEG 6000 precipitation or immunoglobulin blockade, have previously been suggested to reduce this interference (Bartels et al. 2011, Churchman et al. 2012).

 Eliminate interference from heterophilic antibodies by choosing ELISA PathRF